Microsoft co-founder Paul Allen dead at 65

+Paul Allen, the billionaire co-founder of Microsoft, died Monday.
+He was an investor, entrepreneur and philanthropist who influenced many aspects of modern life — from technology and science to sports and music.

-Allen died in Seattle from complications related to non-Hodgkin's lymphoma.
-He had just announced two weeks ago that he was being treated for the disease.
+Allen was 65, his investment firm Vulcan said in a statement announcing his death.
+He died in Seattle from complications related to non-Hodgkin's lymphoma two weeks after Allen said he was being treated for the disease.

-Allen also owned two professional sports teams, NFL's Seattle Seahawks and the NBA's Portland Trail Blazers.

-"My brother was a remarkable individual on every level," Allen's sister, Jody Allen, said in a statement on behalf of his family.
-"He was a much loved brother and uncle, and an exceptional friend. "

 Non-Hodgkin's lymphoma, like the less-common Hodgkin's disease, is a cancer of the lymphatic system.